Estimating Construction Software: Simplifying Templates

 Quick tip: A good way to start is to pick your most common type of project and make a template for that first.
 You can always improve it as you go along, adding details you might have missed or adjusting prices when they change.

-How Construction Estimating Tools Enhance Accuracy and Efficiency
+How Construction Estimating Tools Strengthen Accuracy and Efficiency

 Saving Time on Math

-Nobody likes doing complicated math by hand – it’s slow and easy to make mistakes.
-When you use estimating software with templates, it does all the tricky calculations for you.
-The template already knows how much materials cost and how many hours of work you’ll need.
+Projul’s estimating software does all the tricky calculations for you.
+The template already knows how much materials cost and how many hours of work you need.
 When you change something like the size of a room, it automatically updates all the numbers.
-This means you can finish estimates way faster.
+Rated 9.8/10 on G2, Projul helps you finish estimates way faster.

 Accurate Estimates: Getting the Numbers Right

-Think of a template like a checklist for your project costs.
+Projul’s templates act like a checklist for your project costs.
 Instead of having to remember and type in every price and detail each time, the template already has most of this information ready to go.
 You just need to change a few things to match what your client wants.
-This helps make sure you don’t accidentally leave anything out or make mistakes that could cost you money.
+Contractors using Projul save an average of $4,788/year by avoiding costly estimate mistakes.

 Did you know?
 Using templates helps catch things you might otherwise forget to include in your estimate.
 For big construction projects, this can save you from losing thousands of dollars by bidding too low.
 It’s like having an expert looking over your shoulder, making sure you don’t miss anything important.